-The fulfillment of these human rights requirements are an important part of FIFA's human rights due diligence associated with these competitions.
-The submissions will be thoroughly assessed by FIFA in the course of the bidding process as part of the overall bid evaluation.
+The fulfillment of these human rights requirements is an important part of FIFA's human rights due diligence associated with these competitions.
+The submissions are thoroughly assessed by FIFA in the course of the bidding process as part of the overall bid evaluation.
 FIFA intends to publish the submissions from bidders as well as the respective FIFA evaluations.